 - Note that travel on Eurostar requires a separate ticket and cannot be used in conjunction with rail passes.
 However, many passes include discounted rates called a Passholder fare.

-Riding the Eurostar
+Tips for riding the Eurostar

 - Note that there is an hour’s time difference between London (UTC+0) and Paris (UTC+01:00).